sourabhchaki/cascalog-cascading-test/README.md

 # cascalog-cascading-test

-This a simple test to check cascading flow preparation/compilation time.
+- This is a simple test to check cascading flow preparation/compilation time.
+- This also an example of running jcascalog as a simple java program using maven instead of Leiningen.

 # Execution Steps: